 11. Join after-school activities at your school!

 Even though you’re homeschooled doesn’t mean you can’t join sports teams or other clubs at your public high school (if there is one).
 Many high schools have community groups where kids come together to play games or do activities together in an extracurricular setting.
-There are also many homeschool co-ops or support groups in areas with high homeschool populations that have sports teams, clubs, and other ways for you to meet people in your area who are also looking for new friends!
+There are also many homeschool co-ops or support groups in areas with high homeschool populations with sports teams, clubs, and other ways to meet people in your area who are also looking for new friends!

 12. Start a blog or channel!